As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links. See our full disclosure here.

 - Stable Drawing Surface: Tools are great but are useless without a stable drawing surface.
 This is because it provides a flat, level surface to work on.

-Easy Steps for Drawing a Cat
+Easy Step by Step for Drawing a Cat

 1: Draw the Cat Outline